THN0810/PhucLong-OmniChannel-Sales-Management/README.md

 ---

 ##  Executive Summary
+Executive Summary
-This portfolio case study combines two academic projects developed around the same Phuc Long sales-management context for the Business Analysis and Database Management Systems courses.
+This portfolio case study combines two academic projects developed around a **hypothetical omnichannel sales scenario** for Phuc Long Coffee & Tea.

+> ** Academic Disclaimer (Business Assumption):** *This project is a conceptual simulation based on business assumptions and common retail industry pain points.
+It does not reflect an internal audit of Phuc Long's actual proprietary systems.
+The operational bottlenecks addressed—such as disconnected POS and online channels (silos), manual data reconciliation, and fragmented loyalty tracking—are hypothetical problems constructed specifically to demonstrate problem-solving capabilities in systems analysis.*

-Although both projects share the same business domain, they were developed with different scopes and objectives:
+Although both projects share this conceptual business domain, they were developed with different scopes and objectives:
-*   **Business Analysis Project:** Focused on customer-facing sales activities across POS, mobile app, and third-party delivery platforms, with emphasis on requirements analysis, business process modeling, and data flow analysis.
+*   **Business Analysis Project:** Focused on customer-facing sales activities across POS, mobile app, and third-party delivery platforms, with emphasis on requirements analysis, business process modeling, and data flow analysis to resolve the assumed omnichannel silos.
 *   **SQL Server Database Project:** Extended the business context into a broader operational database scope covering organizational structure, employees, branches, products, inventory, customers, sales, billing, and database access control.

-The two projects are presented together as a portfolio case study to demonstrate how business analysis and process modeling can be connected with relational database design and implementation.

 ---